Boloso Bombe

-Boloso Bombe is one of the woredas in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia part of the Wolayita Zone.
-Boloso Bombe is bordered on the south by Kindo Koysha, on the west by the Dawro Zone, on the north by the Kembata Tembaro Zone, on the east by Boloso Sore, and on the southeast by Damot Sore.
+Boloso Bombe is one of the woredas in the South Ethiopia Regional State of Ethiopia part of the Wolayita Zone.
+Boloso Bombe is bordered on the south by Kindo Koysha, on the west by the Dawro Zone, on the north by the Kembata Zone, on the east by Boloso Sore, northwest by Tembaro Special Woreda and on the southeast by Damot Sore.
 The administrative center of this woreda is Bombe, which has a latitude and longitude of 7°08′15.1"N 37° 34'54.1"E.

 Demographics

 Based on the 2019 population projection conducted by the CSA, this woreda has a total population of 109,789, of whom 53,460 are men and 56,329 women; 1,057 or 1.2% of its population are urban dwellers.
 The majority of the inhabitants were Protestants, with 69.27% of the population reporting that belief, 26.86% practiced Ethiopian Orthodox Christianity, and 1.26% were Catholic.